Updated as of January 2020.

-- Consumers with annual household incomes between 100 and 400 percent of the federal poverty level (FPL) may qualify for subsidies to offset some of the cost of insurance premiums.
-For a single-member household, the dollar amount ranges from $11,770 to $47,080.
-However, subsidy amounts greatly tail off beyond 250 percent of FPL (approximately $29,425 for an individual).
+- Consumers with annual household incomes between 100 and 400 percent of the federal poverty level (FPL) may qualify for subsidies to offset the cost of insurance premiums.
+In North Carolina, you qualify for a subsidy with a household income of: $12,490 to $49,960 for a single individual, $16,910 to $67,640 for a couple, and $25,750 to $103,000 for a family of four.
+However, subsidy amounts greatly tail off beyond 250 percent of FPL.

-- Community-rating under the ACA mandates that a high-risk individual cannot be charged more than three times the amount of a low-risk individual’s premium.
-This results in the elderly and sick benefiting at the expense of the young and healthy, because these low-risk individuals will pay higher premiums to subsidize the health care costs of the high-risk population.
-For the exchanges to maintain a balanced risk pool, the Obama administration projected that healthy 18-34-year-olds need to represent 40% of total enrollees.
-Of North Carolina’s 600,000 enrollees, just 27% of signups are in this demographic.
+- Community rating under the ACA prohibits insurers from charging a high-risk individual more than three times the amount charged for a low-risk individual’s premium.
+This results in the elderly and sick benefiting at the expense of the young and healthy because these low-risk individuals will pay higher premiums to subsidize the health care costs of the high-risk population.
+For the exchanges to maintain a balanced risk pool, the Obama administration projected that healthy 18-to-34-year-olds need to represent 40 percent of total ACA enrollees.
+Of the 501,271 North Carolinians that selected a marketplace plan for 2019, just 26.6 percent of signups are in this demographic.

 - Set limits to the Affordable Care Act’s impact.
 Until policymakers in Washington, D.C., repeal the Affordable Care Act, the state should pursue relief by creating health plans that meet consumer preferences and demands.
 The expansion of association health plans is a logical first step.

 - Let market innovations and state-based high-risk pools provide options for individuals who have been denied insurance because of pre-existing conditions.
 In the past, UnitedHealth Group has offered an insurance product that prevents people from being priced out of the market if their health drastically changes.
 This could be a workable model if adopted broadly.